Combining AI and AM - Improving Approximate Matching through Transformer Networks: Background and Related Work

+Throughout this paper, DLAM is used in combination with the fuzzy hashes \tlsh\ and \ssdeep, which we now introduce in more detail.
+However, we emphasize that DLAM is, in principle, also compatible with other fuzzy hashing algorithms.

+\cite{raff_2018} explained that \texttt{LZJD} could be suitable particularly for the application of machine learning.
+They highlight the metric space and kernel properties of the Jaccard distance that \texttt{LZJD} inherits.

 \textbf{TLSH} (Trend Micro Locality Sensitivity Hash) is a hashing algorithm first presented by \citet{tlsh}.
-It is specifically intended for malware detection and clustering.
-TLSH scans the byte code of a file with a sliding window and combines 5 bytes at a time into a unit using the Pearson hash function~\cite{pearson90}, a fast non-cryptographic hashing procedure.
+It is specifically intended for malware detection and clustering. \tlsh\ scans the byte code of a file with a sliding window and combines 5 bytes at a time into a unit using the Pearson hash function~\citep{pearson90}, a fast non-cryptographic hashing procedure.
 These units are then mapped into an array of so-called buckets.
-Next, the digest body, a hexadecimal-string, is constructed from the array of buckets by dividing it into 3 distinct quartiles q1, q2 and q3.
-The first three bytes of the hash are the digest header, which primarily consists of check sums, and forms together with the body a 70 character hexadecimal string.
-The final TLSH hash is a fixed length 72 character long string.
-To compare two hashes, TLSH calculates an approximation to the hamming distance between two digest bodies.
+Next, the digest body, a hexadecimal string, is constructed from the array of buckets by dividing it into 3 distinct quartiles q1, q2 and q3.
+The first three bytes of the hash are the digest header, which primarily consists of checksums, and forms together with the body a 70-character hexadecimal string.
+The final \tlsh\ hash is a fixed-length string with 72 characters.
+To compare two hashes, \tlsh\ calculates an approximation to the hamming distance between two digest bodies.
 The relation of two artifacts is expressed through a distance score between 0 (very similar) and 1000 (not similar).

 \textbf{ssdeep} was introduced by \citet{ssdeep}.
 The algorithm breaks a file up into pieces using a rolling hash function, which hashes an input in a sliding window approach.
 Then, a non-cryptographic hash function is used to hash every piece that has been created by the rolling hash function.
 These smaller hashes are concatenated and form the hash signature for the whole input file.
 To compare two hashes, a distance measure is used that determines the correlation between the two hashes.
 The similarity is indicated by a score between 0 (not similar) and 100 (very similar).
 As the produced hashes can vary in size, the final hash contains information about the total size at the beginning of the hash.
 Even though the overall hash is variable in its length, the size is bounded to 148 encoded characters.